Loop corrections to the power spectrum for massive neutrino cosmologies with full time- and scale-dependence: Non-linear power spectrum with massive neutrinos

 \subsection{Approximation schemes}

 We aim to identify viable simplified approximation schemes to capture the impact of massive neutrinos on loop corrections within the weakly non-linear regime.
-We therefore compare the following schemes, in the order of increasing complexity:
+We therefore compare the following schemes, in the order of increasing complexity: \footnote{We do not consider the scheme of Ref.~\cite{Wong:2008ws}, due to broken momentum conservation and consequently spurious behavior in the $k\to 0$ limit~\cite{Blas:2014}.}

 \paragraph{EdS-SPT scheme (1F)}

 The simplest scheme we consider takes neutrinos only into account via their effect on the linear power spectrum,

 where $P_{\oneloop}^{\text{EdS-SPT}}(P_{\mm})$ symbolizes the 1-loop correction computed using EdS-SPT kernels with $P_{\mm}$ as input; similarly for 2-loop.
 While being particularly simple to implement, this scheme is completely agnostic to the scale- and time-dependent free-streaming dynamics of the neutrinos beyond the linear level.
 In addition, inaccuracies emerge at late times due to the EdS approximation becoming increasingly unreliable (see Sec.~\ref{sec:eds_approx}).
 We refer to this scheme as 1F in the following.